 Later versions of macOS no longer use iTunes, but you can check if your device is encrypted using the following method:

 2. Click General

 4. You should see a selection of backups for your device(s) - if a backup has a padlock symbol next to it, this means it is encrypted

 What to do if you have lost or forgotten your encryption password

 For security reasons, you will need to enter the password for your encrypted backup file in order to access it.
 This means that our software cannot access or extract the data from your device or backup file, unless you confirm the password when prompted in the software.
 We do this to make sure that your data stays secure, and that only you can gain access to it.
 If you have forgotten or lost your password, click here to view the troubleshooting advice provided by Apple (https://support.apple.com/en-us/HT205220).

-If you’ve tried the above and found that your device is not encrypted, please contact our support team by clicking on the Messenger icon in the bottom corner of this screen.
+If you’ve tried the above and found that your device is not encrypted, please contact our support team by email.
 A member of our team will be able to help you recover the data you need!